Common 409A Mistakes Founders Make (and How to Avoid Them)

 (See: 409A Valuation Services: How to Choose the Right Provider.)

-A 409A valuation is only as good as its documentation.
-The IRS doesn't just look at the number — they evaluate the process and assumptions behind it.
+Poor documentation can turn a methodologically sound valuation into an indefensible one.
+The IRS does not just look at the number — they evaluate the process and assumptions behind it.

 Common documentation failures include: